-A ‘gladiator’ dress was a superb rendition of the uniform of fighters in ancient Rome with a black tulle ‘armor’ and embroidered pearls.
+Also, a gladiator’s dress was a superb rendition of the uniform of fighters in ancient Rome with a black tulle ‘armor’ and embroidered pearls.

 The jewelry inspired by the Satyricon of Petronius was designed by sculptor Alessandro Gaggio.

-Valentino, one of the mainstays of the Parisian couture schedule, is set to be back in the French capital in January 2016.
+The Valentino brand, one of the mainstays of the Parisian couture schedule, is set to be back in the French capital in January 2016.